 Davis’ lengthy career included synthesizer players who would become stars as jazz-fusion bandleaders: Joe Zawinul (Weather Report), Herbie Hancock (Headhunters), and Chick Corea (Return to Forever).
 Yet each also played acoustic piano and other electric keyboards.
 Miles never achieved comparable bandleader status and became typecast, fairly or not, as a studio synthesizer sideman despite his piano studies in New York City and at Indiana State University.

 The keyboardist’s writing style is free-flowing to the point of stream-of-consciousness, including grammatical, spelling, and punctuation errors.
 He recalls recording jingles (“It was a lucrative scene to be in, but it had nothing to do with making records”), documents his solo recording career from the 1990s onward, and describes himself as the “low man on the totem pole of the upper echelon” for his studio work—a notch below producer status—within his star associations.

-Miles’ subsequent career as a producer is documented late, as is his rare stage work via the Global Noize tour of 2008, a collaboration between Miles and DJ Logic.
+Miles’ subsequent career as a producer is documented late, as is his comparatively rare stage work via the Global Noize project of 2008, a collaboration between Miles and DJ Logic.
 The group’s self-titled album and 25-show club tour of the United States eventually becomes a saga, yet collectively includes Bernie Worrell, Meshell Ndegeocello, Jeff Coffin, and Mike Clark.
-His 2015 Kind of New project with trumpeter Ingrid Jensen also results in turmoil to end the book, but like much of The Extraordinary Journey of Jason Miles, the most extraordinary moments are steeped in the company he keeps.
+His 2015 Kind of New pairing with trumpeter Ingrid Jensen results in turmoil followed by reinvention to end the book, but like much of The Extraordinary Journey of Jason Miles, the most extraordinary moments are steeped in the company he keeps.

 Learn more about The Extraordinary Journey of Jason Miles on Amazon.